TOPLLab/WARDuino/README.md

 ```

 If you need additional boards, such as the esp32 boards, you can add them in the generated config file.
 More information on how to install the esp32 boards can be found <a href="./documentation/InstallArduinoESP32.md">here</a>.
+(_note: WARDuino requires at least version 2.0.2 of the esp32 board manager when using esp32 devices)_

 Thirdly, make sure you install the `PubSubClient` and `Adafruit NeoPixel` library. (used for MQTT and pixel primitives)